MatseneneT/Snowflake-SQL-project/README.md

 Restaurant Operations Analysis (SQL)
  Overview
-An end-to-end SQL analysis using Snowflake to evaluate a restaurant's menu performance and customer ordering habits following a menu relaunch.
+This project involves a deep-dive analysis of a restaurant's menu and customer order patterns following a new menu relaunch.
+The goal was to identify high-performing menu items, analyze customer spending behavior, and provide data-driven insights to optimize restaurant operations.

  Tech Stack
 - SQL (Snowflake)